rohitextc29/UpStoxAssignment/README.md

 This is sample assignment for Upstox.
+The root layout is in app/index.tsx